OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 [MIPS][MIPS-link] is a general purpose [RISC][RISC-link] instruction set architecture.
 It was rather popular during the 1980s, but is mostly used now for specific 32-bit microcontrollers.
-This architecture was chosen as the destination laguage of our compiler for its simplicity, availabale documentation and complete toolchain which even contains a graphic debugger.
+This architecture was chosen as the destination laguage of our compiler for its simplicity, availabale documentation and complete toolchain (which even contains a graphic debugger).

 rce compiler infraructure and toolchain that supports multiple source languages (C, CPP, C#, Go, etc.)